 Career-choice-ologists make their own careers from debating and defending their answers.

 I’m still not sure whose side I’m on.
-I don’t care much, either, because I think the better approach for finding a job you love is to look for the opposite of what you’re passionate about:
+I don’t care much, either, because I think the better first step of your job search process is to look for the opposite of what you’re passionate about:

 What’s a problem in the world that makes you angrier than most?
 Other people shrug it off or don’t acknowledge its existence, but you actually lose sleep over it.